Truvada Side Effects Facts

 • Weight loss

-Pediatric patients suffered the same side effects as adults.
+Pediatric patients experienced the same side effects as adults.

 Experts recommend regular monitoring of kidney and liver function and bone density to avoid long-term side effects.

-However, there have been no clinical trials or postmarketing reports that link Truvada to hair loss.
-If you experience this side effect while taking this drug, let your health care provider know.
+Additionally, no clinical trials or post-marketing reports have linked Truvada to hair loss.
+If you experience this side effect while taking this drug, consider informing your health care provider.

 Kidney Problems

-Truvada has warnings for new onset or worsening kidney impairment on its label.
+Truvada’s label has warnings for new onset or worsening kidney impairment.
 Kidney impairment can include acute renal failure and Fanconi syndrome.

-Fanconi syndrome is a rare condition that affects the function of the kidney tubules.
-Patients suffering from Fanconi syndrome excrete an overabundance of glucose, bicarbonate, phosphates, uric acid, potassium and certain amino acids in their urine, which can lead to worsening kidney damage and bone problems.
+Fanconi syndrome is a rare condition affecting kidney tubules’ function, which impacts the kidney’s ability to reabsorb certain substances.
+As a result, patients with Fanconi syndrome excrete an overabundance of glucose, bicarbonate, phosphates, uric acid, potassium and certain amino acids through their urine.
+Too much depletion of these substances can lead to worsening kidney damage and bone problems.

 Before patients begin Truvada treatment, health care providers should test kidney function.